Please note all enquiries relating to student recruitment should be directed to the CDT.

 The aim of the consortium is to produce a cohort of researchers who can use large or complex datasets to understand and ease the risks posed by a range of societal and environmental changes, such as a rapidly expanding population, limited natural resources, and natural hazards.

-NERC and the Economic & Social Research Council (ESRC) have invested about £2.5 million to support this CDT and academic and industry partners have committed to support additional training activities.
+NERC and the Economic and Social Research Council (ESRC) have invested about £2.5 million to support this CDT and academic and industry partners have committed to support additional training activities.
 Two of the studentships in the 2016 cohort will be interdisciplinary and co-funded by ESRC and NERC.
 The CDT will provide training between 2015 and 2021.

 The CDT will support 30 postgraduate students over three student intakes between 2015 and 2017.